bharath-chen/soul-sync-UI/README.md

 Frontend UI for SoulSync – a cross-platform mental wellness app built with React and Tailwind CSS

-Frontend UI for SoulSync – a cross-platform mental wellness app built with React and Tailwind CSS

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.